Jephthah & Polonius: What’s prostitution got to do with it?

 As a first step, consider the theme of the prostitute in the Jephthah tale from Judges 11.
 There are at least three manifestations of this theme in the Jephthah tale, starting with Jephthah's mother as a harlot or prostitute.
 We get the literal prostitute first, and later, metaphorical variations on the theme of prostitution.
 Here's how it plays out:

 1. Jephthah’s mother was a harlot, doing for pay what many value systems believe is best done as a gift.
 Usually we might think that the children of harlots are raised by harlots, because it would be hard to tell who was the father.
-Yet the fact that Jephthah was initially raised in his father's house indicates that his father Gideon was going beyond the economic transaction of prostitution, pay for sex, and offering something extra that seems to be a gift, transcending the market transaction.
-Perhaps the harlot/mother died in childbirth (not uncommon), and perhaps Gideon used her services often and felt some love for her that motivated this gift of accepting the harlot's child into his home.
+Yet the fact that Jephthah was initially raised in his father's house indicates that his father Gilead was going beyond the economic transaction of prostitution, pay for sex, and offering something extra that seems to be a gift, transcending the market transaction.
+Perhaps the harlot/mother died in childbirth (not uncommon), and perhaps Gilead used her services often and felt some love for her that motivated this gift of accepting the harlot's child into his home.

-But something goes wrong with this gift-bond, and Gideon marries, and the children of this marriage (Jephthah's half-siblings) drive Jephthah out, claiming that, as the child of a harlot, he does not deserve any part of their father's inheritance.
-This is an injustice in the story and unhealthy in the social unit of the family as well as in the psychology of its individuals, and it will be overturned later when Jephthah becomes leader of the people of Gideon, yet not without a great cost.
+But something goes wrong with this gift-bond, and Gilead marries, and the children of this marriage (Jephthah's half-siblings) drive Jephthah out, claiming that, as the child of a harlot, he does not deserve any part of their father's inheritance.
+This is an injustice in the story and unhealthy in the social unit of the family as well as in the psychology of its individuals, and it will be overturned later when Jephthah becomes leader of the people of Gilead, yet not without a great cost.

-2. Figuratively, Jephthah is later a kind of prostitute, approached by the leaders of Gideon to do something for pay that might better be done as gift: They want him to defend his people (who had rejected him as the son of a harlot) against an Ammonite invasion.
+2. Figuratively, Jephthah is later a kind of prostitute, approached by the leaders of Gilead to do something for pay that might better be done as gift: They want him to defend his people (who had rejected him as the son of a harlot) against an Ammonite invasion.

 - If he had not been rejected by his family and town, he may have come to their defense for free, out of a sense of obligation to his people.
 But because he was rejected, the offer requires sufficient incentive, not really to heal the wound of Jephthah's having been rejected, but to overcome the resistance that undoubtedly came of that wound: Why should I help you, since you people rejected me?